-Christian Eriksen's long-range strike and Dele Alli's penalty kick in the first half proved enough for victory as Spurs survived a second-half fightback from Southampton after James Ward-Prowse scored for the visitors.
+First-half strikes from Christian Eriksen and Dele Alli proved enough for victory as Spurs survived a second-half fightback from Southampton after James Ward-Prowse scored for the visitors.

-The win kept Tottenham within 10 points of league leader Chelsea, but perhaps more importantly extended its advantage over fifth-placed Champions League qualification rival Manchester United to seven points.
+The victory kept Tottenham within 10 points of league leader Chelsea, but perhaps more importantly extended its advantage over fifth-placed Champions League qualification rival Manchester United to seven points.

 Both sides struggled to deal with each other's high pressing in the early stages, but Spurs' greater quality didn't take long to show with Eriksen the main creative force.

 The Denmark midfielder first played Heung-Min Son through on goal with an inch-perfect pass, only to see Kane's replacement foiled by a strong save from Southampton goalkeeper Fraser Forster.

 Eriksen took matters into his own hands in the 14th, as he picked the ball up 25 yards from goal, took a touch and then found the bottom corner with his weaker left foot.

 Midtable Southampton had scored four goals in each of its two previous Premier League outings and posed a real threat going forward.